Why Your Pipeline’s 90-Degree Elbow Is at Risk and Could Cause Downtime

 Why your long spigot elbows are a maintenance risk

 The type of spigot I am referring to is the long spigot elbow: A 90-degree bend that doesn’t have any radius.
-They form a hard-internal corner.
-From the perspective of putting in a necessary turn, they appear to be efficient.
+They form a hard internal corner.
+From the perspective of making a necessary turn, they appear efficient.

-To illustrate why this is problematic, I want you to think about flying down a road in your car at 110 kph.
+To illustrate why this is problematic, I want you to think about flying down a road in your car at 110 km/h.
 A sharp corner comes up.
-You attempt to go through the corner, but at that speed if you don’t roll your car, you will certainly wear your tyres out.
+You attempt to go through the corner, but at that speed, if you don’t roll your car, you will certainly wear your tyres out.

 A similar principle applies to pipelines.
 A hard, 90-degree corner results in a huge amount of force (or steam) hitting the corner.